deepjs/deepjs/DOCS/stores/native-stores.md

 They provides base homogeneous API to manage dummies objects as well as real databases or remote files or..., or to be the base classe for certain stores (as [deep-local-storage](https://github.com/deepjs/deep-local-storage)).

-All collection-stores should respect exactly the same standard API and behaviour.
+All collections should respect exactly the same standard API and behaviour.

-Docs on object-stores (deep.store.Object) will come quickly.
+Docs on objects (deep.store.Object) will come quickly.

 ## Collection Store API